 Active learning is honing your ability to transform whatever you have learned.

 This can be done in the following ways: –

-- With application of knowledge to real-life events
+With the application of knowledge to real-life events

-- By differentiating between old knowledge you had and new knowledge you’ve learnt.
+By differentiating between old knowledge you had and the new knowledge you’ve learnt.